 You bleed brakes yourself with a bit of help from YouTube and a bleed kit or any bike shop will do it for you as part of a full tune-up.

 3) Are all the components original?
 If not, why?

-Original components aren’t necessarily optimal, but if the bike doesn’t have the original components installed it’s a good idea to find out why.
+Original components aren’t necessarily optimal or even better, but if the bike doesn’t have the original components installed it’s a good idea to find out why.

 - Has the seller swapped them out for cheaper (or better) components and if so is the bike priced accordingly?

-- Did the bike have a bad crash and some of the original components needed to be replaced?
+- Did the bike have a bad crash and did some of the original components need to be replaced?
 (In this case, make sure you look closely at the frame and parts for other damage).